Welcome to the Massachusetts Eye and Ear Library

 Library Facilities and Collections

 We provide literature searches, systematic review assistance, interlibrary loans, copier/scanning services and book loans to our staff.
-In 2014, we provided 3,134 scientific papers to users as requested by them for their research, medical care, and teaching needs; in 2015 that number went up to 3,442.
+In 2018, we provided 3,090 scientific papers to users as requested by them for their research, patient care, and teaching needs.

-The Howe Library Online Public Access Catalog contains all the print book holdings of the library.
+The Howe Library Online Public Access Catalog contains all the print and e-book holdings of the library.

 Access to the Library